devwulff/devwulff/README.md

 a collection of inspiration, ideas 💡 and trys

-I am currently working on a Project for an Agency with TYPO3
+I am currently working on Projects for an Agency with TYPO3

 Make sure to check out all of my <a href="https://github.com/stars/devwulff/lists/projects">Projects</a>.